-In our led astanga classes you receive guidance and instruction throughout the class.
-You are supported throughout each practise with gentle adjustments and a watchful eye to ensure correct alignment, improved posture, greater flexibility, focus and strength.
+1. A guided class. in a guided class you receive guidance and instruction throughout the class.
+You are supported throughout with gentle adjustments and a watchful eye to ensure correct alignment, improved posture, greater flexibility, focus and strength.

 “Practice and all is coming” Patthabhi Jois.(1915-2009)